delucajuan/pokemon-battle/README.md

 ## Technologies Used

-### Backend:

-- NestJS
-- TypeScript
-- TypeORM
-- SQLite
-- Swagger

-### Frontend:

-- React
-- TypeScript
+- **Backend**: NestJS, TypeScript, TypeORM, SQLite, Swagger.
-- Material UI
+- **Frontend**: React, TypeScript, Material UI, React Query.
-- React Query
+- **Containerization**: Docker.

 ## Installation

 ### Using Docker

 1. Ensure that Docker is installed and running on your system.
-You can download Docker from the [official Docker website](https://www.docker.com/products/docker-desktop) or follow the installation instructions in the [Docker documentation](https://docs.docker.com/get-docker/).
+You can download Docker from the [official Docker website](https://www.docker.com/products/docker-desktop).

 2. Clone the repository and navigate to the root directory:

    ```bash